+Practical Completion Inspections (PCI)/Final Builder Handover

 What is involved in a Practical Completion Inspection (PCI)?

 A PCI, also known as a final handover inspection, is a thorough visual property appraisal carried out by an expert building inspector to ensure the home has been built to Australian Building Codes and standards.
 During the inspection, notes are made about the standard and quality of workmanship throughout the home.
 These notes include photographs to thoroughly document the issues that need fixing.

 After completing the final handover inspection, we provide you with a detailed property inspection report outlining all problem areas.
 You can then pass this document to your builder to action at their cost.

 What do we look for when doing a PCI?

 During our inspection we look for workmanship that doesn’t meet Western Australian building standards.
-Our checklist has well over 50 items to inspect, including the state and execution of:
+Our checks cover everything that has been built including the state and execution of:

 - Brickwork or cladding.